ml5js/Intro-ML-Arts-IMA-F19/06_cnn/README.md

 * If your sketch was not working, try fixing bugs with the new ml5.js version.
 * If "classification" is more appropriate for your sketch, switch your `task` to `'classification'`.
 * Consider adding functionality to save training data or save the model (reloading it later).
+A [working example of saving/loading](https://github.com/ml5js/Intro-ML-Arts-IMA/tree/source/05_diy_neural/saving_loading_data) is now available in the week 5 material (web editor version coming soon.)

 Instead of building on your previous assignment, you can also choose to create a new sketch inspired by the examples around classifying drawings and convolutional neural networks.
 For example: